If you recently set up a limited company, can you reclaim any business-related expenses you incurred before you started trading?

 Common expenses you can reclaim

-Some of the most commonly reclaimed pre-incorporation expenses include:
+Some of the most commonly reclaimed pre-trading expenses include:

 Expenses you cannot reclaim